 - The frequency with which you engage them;

 - Why they did not convert (because there’s value in that, too).

 As a modern brand, you know how important customer personas are.
 But many companies simply don’t have these answers nailed down.
 Ideally, you should have a fictionalized customer persona that explains everything about the person you are speaking to in any piece of content and all of your ads.

-I get it: most marketers have a lot of things going on.
-Every day brings urgent fires that need to be put out right away, making it easier to put something like a buyer persona on the back burner.
+Now, knowing something’s important is one thing.
+Acting on that is an entirely different animal.
+Because—believe me when I say this—I absolutely get it: most marketers have a lot of things going on.
+Every day brings urgent fires that need to be put out right away, making it easier to put something like a customer persona on the back burner.

-If you can’t remember the last time you updated your buyer persona – or you don’t even have one – this article will be especially important.
-The framework below should be repeated for best results with your content marketing buyer personas in the long run.
+If you can’t remember the last time you updated your customer persona – or you don’t have one ironed out just yet – this article will be especially valuable for your brand.
+The framework below is a starting point.
+From here, iterate on this framework for the best results with your own content marketing customer personas.

 Evaluate where you are

 Before you spend a lot of time planning an update to your buyer persona, the first step is knowing what you have so far.
 Obviously, if you don’t have a buyer persona, you can skip this step.

 But thanks to the prevalence of content marketing, even the newest start-ups are creating and maintaining buyer personas.
 Compared to more traditional methods, a customer persona is one of the most cost-effective ways to invest in your digital marketing strategy.
 Indeed, a customer persona improves your overall ROAS (return on ad spend) by delivering content to people who actually want your product or services.Compared to more traditional methods, a customer persona is one of the most cost-effective ways to invest in your digital marketing strategy.
 Click To Tweet